dotnet/dotnet-docker/documentation/image-variants.md

 # .NET Image Variants

-.NET Container images offer several image variants.
+.NET container images offer several image variants.

 .NET images for Ubuntu, Debian, Windows Server Core, and Nano Server images are full-featured and include ICU libraries which provide Unicode and globalization support.
 As of .NET 8, we also guarantee these images include time zone information (e.g. `tzdata` in Linux).